PhilipGibbs/Lebesgue/lower.md

 ## Critial Curves

-### Roueleux Triangle and Circle
+### Reuleaux Triangle and Circle

-The roueleux triangle and the circle can only be fitted into 𝒫 in one way as shown in figure 17.
+The Reuleaux triangle and the circle can only be fitted into 𝒫 in one way as shown in figure 17.
 The convex hull (dark grey) of these two shapes must be part of any cover contained in this area.
 Therefore no regions can be removed near the corners _B_, _D_ or _F_.
 Only the light grey areas have possibilities for reduction of the area.
 This sets a lower bound for the minimal cover within 𝒫, but it is no better than the general lower bound given by these two shapes.